ZuraArabidze/DesignPatterns/README.md

 **When to use it**:
 - When you have lots of conditional null checks scattered in your code.
 - When you want to simplify client code and follow polymorphism principles.

+## Builder Pattern

+**Intent:**
+Separate the construction of a complex object from its representation so that the same construction process can create different representations.

+**Real-World Analogy:**
+Think of building a house.
+The **architect (Director)** creates a standard plan.
+Different **contractors (Builders)** follow the same plan but build different types of houses
+(luxury villa vs. small house).
+The **house (Product)** is always built step by step—foundation, walls, roof.

+**When to Use:**
+- When objects are complex with multiple optional parameters.
+- When you want to reuse the construction process for different representations.
+- When you want to hide the complexity of object creation from the client.